aq-amani/music-theory/README.md

 # About this repository
-This repository currently has two main scripts:
+This repository currently has the following scripts:

 #### 1. guitar.py
 A script to print a guitar fretboard showing notes, chords and scales on the strings.

 #### 2. music_theory_lab.py
 A script to experiment around with music theory concepts while playing actual sounds.

+#### 3. chord_visualizer.py
+A script to visualize chords and scales showing interval names and optionally specific note names.

 If you have no idea what notes, octaves, chords or scales mean, I highly recommend you run the tutorial mode (sensei mode) as explained in the usage examples below.